perkowitz/issho/doc/hachi/modules/mono.md

   ]
 ```

+## Keyboard and Chords

+If Hachi is configured with a MIDI keyboard (see [the main Hachi manual](../hachi.md)), MonoModule will respond to
+chords by filtering output MIDI notes to the closest Chord note.

 # Color Palette

 Mono has two defined palettes: fuchsia and orange.
 This section describes the color values in the fuchsia palette.